Key Takeaways

 Chinese opera styles found in the south differ from those of the north.

-Regional linguistic differences also exist.
-People in the north speak Mandarin with the addition of many “r” sounds, a phenomenon known as 儿化 (érhuà).
-Those in the south tend to speak Mandarin without these additional “r” sounds and with an accent that can easily be identified as southern.
-These regional accents are influenced by the presence of many local varieties of Mandarin in the south.
+Regional linguistic differences exist as well.
+People in the north speak Mandarin with the addition of many “r” sounds, a phenomenon known as 儿化 (érhuà), while those in the south tend to speak without these sounds and with a distinctly southern accent.

 a crisscrossing, multilane highway seen from above